nick-gauthier/trade-migration/README.md

 Please cite this compendium using the archival URL (and not a GitHub URL):

-> Gauthier, N. and Marwick, B., (2019). *Compendium of R code for ‘Trade, migration, and the dynamics of spatial interaction’*.
+> Gauthier, N., (2019). *Compendium of R code for ‘Trade, migration, and the dynamics of spatial interaction’*.
 > Accessed 15 Nov 2018.
 Online at <xxx>

 ### How to view, run, download